Minorzar/CIE/Library/README_lib.md

 # Library

 All the PY file are some "libraries" that may be use in your code.
 They are not really libraries but part of code you may need, feel free to use them.

-This document follow t
+This document contains most if not all the information you may need for your challenge.
+It follows this arrangement:

 - [pyb.infos](#infos)
 - [Functions](#Functions)